cardano-community/koios-python/README.md

 ## TODO

+- [ ] Adding OOP architecture to be more flexible
 - [ ] Adding custom endpoint / network
 - [ ] AddingPpagination for all queries where makes sense (At the moment, there are a bunch with this feature)
     - [ ] get_pool_delegators()